highlandhodl/acelo-handover/README.md

 > **🎯 BETA RELEASE** - Feature-complete with enhanced automation and workflow capabilities

-Acelo is an AI-powered revenue operations platform that combines intelligent prompts, automated workflows, centralized asset management, and AI coaching to accelerate sales and marketing processes.
+Acelo is an AI-powered revenue operations platform that combines intelligent prompts, automated workflows, centralised asset management, and AI coaching to accelerate sales and marketing processes.
 Built with modern React architecture and comprehensive testing infrastructure for rapid, reliable development.

 ---